 Written Qualifying Examination

 After 18 credits of course work have been graded, the student must pass a written qualifying examination in the areas of concentration, supervised by senior faculty from the appropriate departments.
-The scope and content of the examination will be determined by the presumptive dissertation committee chair and the PSP Director in consultation with members of the committee and/or professors of courses the student has completed for the concentration requirement.
+The scope and content of the examination will be determined by the presumptive dissertation committee chair and the PSP director in consultation with members of the committee and/or professors of courses the student has completed for the concentration requirement.
 The qualifying examination must be passed before the student proceeds to candidacy.

 Should the student fail the qualifying examination, the student will be given an opportunity to retake the exam.
 Even if only one section is failed, all sections will need to be re-tested.
-The second attempt to pass the examination must normally be made not earlier than the end of the following semester after the first attempt to pass the examination, and not later than a year after the first attempt to pass the examination.
-If the student wishes to retake the examination sooner or later than the specified intervals, the PSP Director can be petitioned accordingly.
+The second attempt to pass the examination must normally be made no earlier than the end of the following semester after the first attempt to pass the examination and no later than a year after the first attempt to pass the examination.
+If the student wishes to retake the examination sooner or later than the specified intervals, the program director can be petitioned accordingly.
 Failure to pass the examination on the second attempt will normally result in termination from the program effective at the end of that term.
 However, the student can petition for one final retake.
 The student may also elect to withdraw from the program.
 Since this is an interdisciplinary program, it is possible that some coursework credits could be transferred to another department if the student is accepted into a doctoral program in that department.

 Advancement to Candidacy

-The dissertation is expected to reflect the results of original and high quality research of significance to preservation studies, written in a scholarly and literary manner worthy of publication.
-The dissertation is the focal point of this research-oriented degree, and thus the majority of a student’s time will be spent on this component of the degree requirements.
+The dissertation is expected to reflect the results of original and high-quality research of significance to preservation studies, written in a scholarly and literary manner worthy of publication.
+The dissertation is the focal point of this research-oriented degree, and thus the majority of a student's time will be spent on this component of the degree requirements.
 Three of the five or more chapters could be considered publishable separately, if appropriate.